The National Association of Colleges and Employers (NACE) uses the following definition:

 - Employers receive qualified and motivated candidates for their roles

 - If you offer a paid internship that is equivalent to or greater than the minimum wage, it is likely you will generate much more student interest – you also do not need to apply to the NH DOL

-- Employers need to obtain approval through the New Hampshire Department of Labor (NHDOL) before posting
+- Employers need to obtain approval from the New Hampshire Department of Labor (NHDOL) before posting

 - Complete the ‘Pre-Screening Form’ under the School-to-Work section of the FAQ page

-- Also complete the 'Approval Form for Non-Paid Work-Based Activities'
+- Complete the 'Approval Form for Non-Paid Work-Based Activities'